Complete A Function Table Quadratic Functions

 Q4: How do I handle large numbers or very small outputs?

 A: Use scientific notation if necessary, especially when dealing with high‑degree quadratics or small (a).
-This keeps the table readable and calculations manageable Simple as that..
+This keeps the table readable and calculations manageable That's the whole idea..

 Q5: Is it necessary to compute every integer (x) value?